kigster/sparkfun7SD/README.md

 ## Sparkfun7SD

 Set of libraries for using Sparkfun 7-segment displays (4 digit), but using different means of connectivity as subclasses.
-Based on tutorials @ https://learn.sparkfun.com/tutorials/using-the-serial-7-segment-display
+It is based on the tutorials pulished @ https://learn.sparkfun.com/tutorials/using-the-serial-7-segment-display

 ## The hardware

-These little displays are very convenient to use, and while not the cheapest, are still [pretty affordable at $12.95](https://www.sparkfun.com/products/11441).
+These little displays are very neat and convenient to use, and while not the cheapest, are still [pretty affordable at $12.95](https://www.sparkfun.com/products/11441).

-They provide Serial, I2C and SPI interfaces for communications.
+They are mounted on what appears to be a modified Arduino Pro Mini, and support Serial, I2C and SPI interfaces for communications.
 There are very nice examples and tutorials online, but I wanted to be able to access the display without having to worry which communication protocol to use.

-The the top level abstract class ```Sparkfun7SD``` is responsible for the actual commands sent to the display, while the subclasses are responsible for implementing the appropriate underlying protocol.
+The top level abstract class ```Sparkfun7SD``` is responsible for the actual commands sent to the display, while the subclasses are responsible for implementing the appropriate communications protocol.

-## Protocols supported
+## Protocols currently supported

 The library implements:

 * Serial
 * I2C

-And will soon also implement
+Not currently implemented:

 * SPI

-Whoohoo! :)
+It's probably about 20 minute excercize to implement SPI interface too, so when I find them I'll add that also :)  In the meantime, feel free to fork and submit a pull request if you add an implementation!

 ## Examples